 Who are we?

-We are an international multi-sports organisation which has been founded 1913 in Ghent/Belgium and is based on the historic ideas of the international labour movement.
+We are an international multi-sports organisation, founded 1913 in Ghent/Belgium and based on the historic ideas of the international labour movement.
 Nowadays our main activities are organizing international Sport for All events - open for amateur sportspeople of all ages, genders and origins.

 But our events are much more than justs sports.
 They are festivals of friendship, cultural exchange, tolerance, respect, sustainability & fair play.
 We are proud to welcome CSIT members, non-member organisations, partners, governmental bodies, trade unions and all kind of businesses.

 Within the world of international sport, the CSIT maintains its support for everyone to benefit from sporting activities regardless of their qualifications, talent, nationality, age, sex and social circumstances.

 In it's earliest form, CSIT was funded on 10th May 1913 in Ghent, Belgium on the basis of the historic labour movement.
 Even then CSIT's highest values were equality and solidarity in sports.
 During and after the World Wars CSIT was reestablished two times on the 14th September 1920 in Luzern, Switzerland and on 30th May 1946 in Brussels, Belgium with the name Comité Sportif International du Travail.

 Since 1973 CSIT is member of SportAccord (formerly GAIFS) and has been recognized by the IOC on October 31st, 1986 as you can read in the following.
 To read the whole official letter please click here (PDF).